Renal tubular acidosis: Type 1: Distal

-Type 2: proximal
+Type 2: Proximal

 Proximal RTA (pRTA) is caused by a failure of the proximal tubular cells to reabsorb filtered bicarbonate from the urine, leading to urinary bicarbonate wasting and subsequent acidemia.
 Reabsorption of bicarbonate is typically 80-90% in the proximal tubule and failure of this process leads to decreased systemic buffer and metabolic acidosis.
+This failure may be idiopathic, with an unclear cause and no associated clinical syndrome, or it may be secondary to any of several known syndromes, notably Wilson's Disease.
 The distal intercalated cells function normally, so the acidemia is less severe than dRTA and the alpha intercalated cells can produce H+ to acidify the urine to a pH of less than 5.3. pRTA also has several causes, and may occasionally be present as a solitary defect, but is usually associated with a more generalized dysfunction of the proximal tubular cells called Fanconi syndrome, in which there is also phosphaturia, glycosuria, aminoaciduria, uricosuria, and tubular proteinuria.

-The principal feature of Fanconi syndrome is bone demineralization (osteomalacia or rickets) due to phosphate wasting.
+The principal feature of Fanconi syndrome is often bone demineralization (osteomalacia or rickets) due to phosphate wasting.

-Type 3: combined proximal and distal
+Type 3: Combined proximal and distal

 In some patients, RTA shares features of both dRTA and pRTA.
 This rare pattern was observed in the 1960s and 1970s as a transient phenomenon in infants and children with dRTA (possibly in relation with some exogenous factor such as high salt intake) and is no longer observed.
 This form of RTA has also been referred to as juvenile RTA.

 Combined dRTA and pRTA is also observed as the result of inherited carbonic anhydrase II deficiency.
 Mutations in the gene encoding this enzyme give rise to an autosomal recessive syndrome of osteopetrosis, renal tubular acidosis, cerebral calcification, and mental retardation.
 It is very rare and cases from all over the world have been reported, of which about 70% are from the Maghreb region of North Africa, possibly due to the high prevalence of consanguinity there.

 The kidney problems are treated as described above.
 There is no treatment for the osteopetrosis or cerebral calcification.

 Type 3 is rarely discussed.
 Most comparisons of RTA are limited to a comparison of types 1, 2, and 4.

-Type 4: absolute hypoaldosteronism or aldosterone insensitivity
+Type 4: Absolute hypoaldosteronism or aldosterone insensitivity

 Type 4 RTA is not actually a tubular disorder at all nor does it have a clinical syndrome similar to the other types of RTA described above.
 It was included in the classification of renal tubular acidoses as it is associated with a mild (normal anion gap) metabolic acidosis due to a physiological reduction in proximal tubular ammonium excretion (impaired ammoniagenesis), which is secondary to hypoaldosteronism, and results in a decrease in urine buffering capacity.
 Its cardinal feature is hyperkalemia, and measured urinary acidification is normal, hence it is often called hyperkalemic RTA or tubular hyperkalemia.